Summary

 Ergothioneine sharpens brain function

-While there’s been little controlled research on how changing ergothioneine intake affects human health, so far the results have been encouraging.
-A randomized controlled trial found that 5 mg ergothioneine each day for 12 weeks improved memory, and memory performance was correlated with blood ergothioneine.
-This is consistent with previous findings that older adults with lower blood ergothioneine levels experience faster cognitive decline in the subsequent 5 years, which appears to be related to the brain shrinking at a faster rate.
+These experiments are consistent with previous findings that older adults with lower blood ergothioneine levels experience faster cognitive decline in the subsequent 5 years, which appears to be related to the brain shrinking at a faster rate.
 Similarly, lower blood ergothioneine levels correlate with dementia and a smaller hippocampus, a key brain structure in short-term memory.

 To understand ergothioneine’s actions in the brain, we have to refer to studies of other mammals and cells.
 Based on these, it seems that ergothioneine crosses the famously selective blood-brain barrier and then accumulates in brain.
 The scientists who did the clinical trial on humans mentioned above did a series of experiments on mice too.
 Their tests support the idea that ergothioneine supports the brain’s ability to rewire itself in response to ongoing demands.
 Specifically, ergothioneine might boost this so-called neuroplasticity by acting on a receptor named tropomyosin receptor kinase B (TrkB).
 Consistent with this, people who supplemented ergothioneine had greater levels of activated (“phosphorylated”) TrkB in little particles (“extracellular vesicles”) that traffic things between cells.